lammps/lammps/doc/src/Developer_grid.rst

 The *set_proc_neighs()* method sets the processor IDs of the 6 neighboring processors for each processor.
-Normally these would match the proccessor grid neighbors which LAMMPS creates to overlay the simulation box (the default).
+Normally these would match the processor grid neighbors which LAMMPS creates to overlay the simulation box (the default).
 However, MSM excludes non-participating processors from coarse grid communication when less processors are used.
 This method allows MSM to override the default values.